 ClassPass, formerly Classtivity, was providing a similar experience to New Yorkers for the past couple years.
 Finally they made their way last month up to Boston and over the past month, I tested it out for you guys!
 You can read about the launch I attended party here.

 You sign up for $99 a month.
-This gets you 10 class passes to use around the city.
+This gets you unlimited class passes to use around the city.
 Currently there are studios in Boston and a few surrounding ‘burbs.
 You can only take a maximum of 3 classes per studio per month.
 At the end of each month, you do start clean however.
 You book the classes on the ClassPass website.
 You sign up over 24 hours in advance online.
-If you want to sign up within the 24 hour period prior to class starting, you have to email ClassPass.

 For my trial month, I visited Recycle Studio once, BTone 2 times, Exhale 3 times, FlyWheel once, Studio J once and C2Pilates once.
 I wasn’t able to fit in 10 with my travels.
 In all honestly, I have visited all of these studios in the past except Studio J.

 - I love Btone and discovered Claudia is an amazing instructor.
 Her routines are always unique and very challenging.
 Michele and Jody are also amazing.
 Btone uses the megareformer.